Vekseid/FontReaper/README.md

 Seren Davies did a talk, [Death to Icon Fonts](https://www.youtube.com/watch?v=9xXBYcWgCHA), where she discusses her trouble with them as a person with dyslexia, and other issues with said fonts.
 My forums have a lot of members with dyslexia, and other members with a great variety of accessibility challenges besides.

 Of course, the ideal solution is that user fonts should not clobber glyphs they don't have.
+There are certainly better font replacers available.

 It would also be ideal that some of my forums' membership was not still chained to IE7.
 Yes, I have to write that sentence with all seriousness in 2016.
 Fortunately my visually impaired members are not so chained, or I would be a bit stumped.

-Old browsers aside, SVGs as background or content properites _just work_, across a wide variety of environments and usages.
+Old browsers aside, SVGs as background or content properties _just work_, in the exact same manner, across a wide variety of environments and usages.
+There are [a lot of little issues](https://www.reddit.com/r/web_design/comments/44revh/font_reaper_replace_your_icon_font_with_a/czt5ylv) that make font-based solutions a less than optimal choice.

 ### background.css vs content.css